Before you clean

 Hard water deposits is treated as mineral buildup in the authority system, which helps determine how it should be approached and what risks matter most.

-Hard water deposits is linked in the graph to surfaces such as granite countertops, although the exact pattern depends on use, moisture, chemistry, and maintenance history.
+Hard water deposits is linked in the graph to surfaces such as glass, although the exact pattern depends on use, moisture, chemistry, and maintenance history.

 Hard water deposit removal is one of the methods connected to hard water deposits in the cleaning graph.
 The correct choice still depends on surface compatibility and severity.